GTA 6: Confirmed Benchmark for New 'AAAAA' Gaming Era

 - Escalating Development Costs and Risks: The financial stakes for such projects would become astronomically high.
 A single "AAAAA" title could represent an investment comparable to a major Hollywood blockbuster, making commercial success absolutely critical to recoup costs.
 This could lead to increased conservatism in design choices to appeal to the widest possible audience.

 - Increased Pressure on Developers: Development teams would face unprecedented pressure to deliver on the monumental expectations set by these budgets and the "AAAAA" label.
-This could intensify existing concerns about development timelines and employee well-being.
+This could intensify existing concerns about development timelines and employee well-being within the industry.

 - Higher Player Expectations: Once a "AAAAA" standard is established, players may begin to expect similar levels of polish, scale, and innovation from other major releases, potentially raising the bar for the entire "AAA" segment.